composer/composer/doc/articles/troubleshooting.md

    but some CIs do shallow clones so that process can fail when testing pull requests and feature branches.
 In these cases the branch alias may then not be recognized.
-   The best solution is to define the version you are on via an environment variable called COMPOSER_ROOT_VERSION.
+   The best solution is to define the version you are on via an environment variable called `COMPOSER_ROOT_VERSION`.
 You set it to `dev-main` for example to define the root package's version as `dev-main`.
    Use for example: `COMPOSER_ROOT_VERSION=dev-main composer install` to export the variable only for the call to composer, or you can define it globally in the CI env vars.
+Alternatively, adding a `version` field directly in the `composer.json` file specifying the current version can also resolve the issue.

 ## Network timeout issues, curl error